ryuichiueda/slides_marp/prob_robotics_2025/lesson8-2e.md

 ## The Importance of Clustering

-- Review of the First Advanced Vision Lesson
+- Review of the advanced vision
-- What Do You See in the Image on the Right?
+   - What do You see in the image on the right?
-- Why Does It Look Like a Cat?
+   - Why does it look like a cat?
-- The points are probably grouped into one circle and one triangle (clustering).
+- Probably grouping dots into one circle and two triangles (clustering).
 - [Research Example](https://www.riken.jp/medialibrary/riken/pr/press/2001/20010727_1/20010727_1.pdf)

 ![bg right:40% 60%](./figs/dots.png)